Reddit-MAVGMods/MAVG-website/app/golem.md

 All interactions with Golem are handled via HTTP GETs or POSTs.
 All URLs have a root of `http(s)://www.redditmavg.com/golem/`.
 Two standard parameters are available for all requests:

 * `ref`: Required (string).
-This is a 16-character alphanumeric reference code unique to each game.
+This is a 16-character, **case-sensitive**, alphanumeric reference code unique to each game.
 Requests without a `ref` query variable or with an invalid value will be rejected.
 * `format`: Optional (string).
 If specified, data returned by a request will be in the supplied format; if unspecified, the format will default to JSON.
 The following formats are available:
     * json
     * csv